-Since the creation of the federal income tax in 1913, interest on government purpose municipal bonds has been exempt from federal income tax, just as federal bonds are exempt from state and local tax.
-Since then, the federal government has taken steps to regulate municipal bonds—for example, requiring issuers to register bonds for the interest to be exempt from federal taxation, and to tax the interest on bonds determined not to be for governmental purposes.
-Congress has also taken steps to limit the ability to refinance existing debt.
+Since the creation of the federal income tax in 1913, interest on government-purpose municipal bonds has been exempt from federal income tax, just as federal bonds are exempt from state and local taxes.
+Since then, the federal government has taken steps to regulate municipal bonds, including taxing the interest on bonds determined to be for “private,” not governmental use, and to limit the ability to refinance existing debt.

 The federal tax exclusion of bond interest means issuers of all sizes can finance their investments affordably.
 For example, APPA estimates that a $25 million project would have cost $9 million less to finance if it had been financed with tax-exempt debt.
 A $250 million project would have cost roughly $79 million less.
 These savings result in more critical investments in infrastructure and essential services by state and local governments and lower costs for the services they provide.
 Also, municipal bonds are ideally suited to finance capital-intensive and long-lived public infrastructure, such as the assets of a public power utility, with the cost of investments repaid over time by the customers who use the infrastructure.

-2 Under current rules, banks are limited in the amount of bonds they can hold.
-The small issuer exception provides an exemption from these rules for bonds issued by a locality intending to issue $10 million or less in debt that year.
-This gives banks better access to a secure investment vehicle and—and more importantly—creates a greater appetite for debt issued by small state and local entities that might otherwise have difficulty finding affordable financing for critical projects.
+Smaller issuers receive an additional benefit under current tax laws.
+Under current rules, banks generally cannot deduct the carrying cost for tax-exempt bonds.
+A small-issuer exception to these rules is provided for bonds issued by a locality intending to issue $10 million or less in debt in any given year.
+This gives banks better access to a secure investment vehicle and more importantly creates a greater appetite for debt issued by small state and local entities that might otherwise have difficulty finding affordable financing for critical projects.